rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - The YANG Patch format {{RFC8072}} is no longer used for on-change subscriptions.

-- Configured subscriptions with multiple receivers must use the same encoding for all receivers.
+- Support for multiple receivers for a configured subscription.

 ## Changed Functionality